jforget/raku-Date-Calendar-FrenchRevolutionary/doc/notes-en.md

 because according to  the arithmetic rule, year III is  a normal year, with only 5 additional days.

-A third possibility is adding a  C<variant> attribute to the  French Revolutionary Calendar class to keep track of the variant used when creating the date object.
+A third possibility is adding a  `variant` attribute to the  French Revolutionary Calendar class to keep track of the variant used when creating the date object.
 In this cas, the "here and back again" conversion will no longer be able to use two different variants.
 It will just add some code in the module